-Known to occur just a few places in nature, the mineral ikaite, forms only when lime-rich groundwater comes into contact with cold seawater.
+Known to occur just a few places in nature, the mineral ikaite forms only under very specific conditions, when a carbonate and a source of calcium combine under specific conditions at low temperatures.
 To date, most deposits of ikaite have been found in high-latitude marine sediments, in places such as Antarctica, the Sea of Okhotsk and in the waters off British Columbia.

 Even rarer still are underwater columns composed mainly of the mineral.
-Found only in two fjords in Greenland, these ikaite columns are formed by the constant deposit of the mineral, produced when water from submarine springs on floor of the fjords comes contact with sea water as it rises to the surface.
+Found only in Ikka Fjord in Greenland, these columns are formed where lime-rich groundwater from submarine springs on the floor of the fjord meets cold seawater as it rises to the surface.

-Despite varying in height, the columns never rise to more than six feet (2 meters) below the surface of the water, an effect of the higher levels of fresh water closer to the surface, and the grinding of the sea ice that forms on the fjords between November and May.
+Despite varying in height, the columns never rise to more than six feet (2 meters) below the surface of the water, an effect of the higher levels of freshwater closer to the surface, and the grinding of the sea ice that forms on the fjord between November and May.

 Between 600 and 1,000 ikaite columns have been identified, and, each spring since 1995, biologists and geologists have visited the mineral’s namesake Ikka Fjord (formerly spelt ‘Ika’) to determine the effects of warming water temperatures on the columns and their growth.